 In the nineteenth century, the Dutch government decided to use Drenthe as a place to put ‘unwanted elements’ of society.
 Beggars and vagabonds, but also orphans that could not be placed, were transported to Drenthe to live in colonies.
 They were to till the land.
 This way, people all over the Netherlands ended up in Drenthe.

-There are several online resources for images about Drenthe:
+Online resources for images about Drenthe:

 - Drenthe provincial atlas 1865-1870.
 This atlas contains both a map of the entire province and maps of all the municipalities.